clamytoe/clamytoe.github.io/content/articles/bash-into-make.md

 For instance Erik uses it to launch his kids Minecraft server!
 Now that I know how a *Makefile* is constructed, I will be able to automate other parts of my daily tasks!

-The *MOBI* format kept failing on me.
+> **NOTE**: The *MOBI* format kept failing on me.
 It would leave behind a file with the extension *-kf8.epub* and never generate the *.mobi* one.
-My guess is that I need to install some kind of Amazon Kindle app or something, so I removed it from the `all` rule to prevent it from generating by default.
+My guess is that I need to install some kind of Amazon Kindle app program or something, so I removed it from the `all` rule to prevent it from generating by default.

 This is the final file: